emmalynnn97/draw/README.md

 [Mr.doob](https://mrdoob.com/)

-PS: Let me know if you have suggestions or feature requests: [@mrdoob](https://twitter.com/mrdoob)
+P.S Let me know if you have suggestions or feature requests: [@mrdoob](https://twitter.com/mrdoob)

-PS2: Please don't try to break it, use these skills to contribute society instead.
-Thanks!
+P.P.S Please, don't try to break it.
+Consider using these skills for good instead.